vighneshiyer/research-notes/thesis.md

 - At a high level, need to 1) show the value of sampled simulation for RTL specifically vs sampling in existing performance models (e.g. gem5 simpoint) and 2) shouldn't pitch it as just a simulation methodology project, but rather as a simulation framework that unifies a bunch of methodologies and enables useful uArch research (in power, performance, and functionality)
     - **Pitch**: A Unified Framework to Find Unique Aspects of Programs (on heterogeneous SoCs) with respect to power, performance, and functionality
     - The selling point is generally avoiding expensive and wasteful RTL simulations of redundant activity via sampling and *what that enables*
-- Sampling methodologies as a sliding scale
+- Sampling and simulation methodologies live on a sliding scale
     - Simpoints are usually very large (~10M instructions) and don't require functional warmup - however they are prone to uncertainty wrt clustering and no error bound
-    - SMART-based sampling uses smaller intervals (~100k instructions) and require functional warmup since there are many more of them and they are shorter - however they don't give fine time-granularity of performance metrics, only e.g. an entire trace-level averaged IPC
+    - SMART-based sampling uses smaller intervals (~100k instructions) and require functional warmup since there are many more of them and they are shorter - however they don't give fine time-granularity of performance metrics, only e.g. an entire trace-level averaged IPC, but they have a CLT based error bound
-    - Fast-forwarded RTL simulation is also useful (scale-out RTL simulation dispatch seems interesting if only engineering)
+    - Non-sampled RTL simulation by running parallel RTL simulations seeded by checkpoints taken from functional simulation + warmup (scale-out RTL simulation dispatch seems interesting, if only engineering)
+    - These techniques are treated as separate things, but can we unify them?
+Think back to the idea about dynamically refined simulation.
+Can we combine the SMARTs and Simpoint methods?
+What makes RTL special (functional warmup in RTL hasn't been done before)?
+- Language / Chisel angles
+    - Making functional warmup and arch state injection easy and doable.
+What made sampled RTL sims non-viable in the past?
+State mapping + simulation speed.
+    -
 - Verification/functionality validation angles
 - Power angles
 - Performance angles
-- Language / Chisel angles
+    - DSE-related stuff
+    - Combining RTL and rough perf models for the parts we want to modify.
+Retaining high fidelity without having to correlate RTL/perf simulators.
 - Advanced topics
     - Don't touch multicore stuff - sampled multicore simulation while modeling accuracte coherency interactions is difficult
     - Accelerators are a much more suitable extension